 This course begins with a review of the theory’s presuppositions of psychological determinism, consciousness, motivation, and the genetic approach.
 It then describes and discusses in depth the dynamic-economic, topographic, structural, adaptive, and genetic models of the theory.

 The course includes an online written manuscript and accompanying audio file, for optional review in multiple modalities.
 An online multiple choice test and Certificate of Completion follow completion of the course for 8 CE credits.
 Introductory level.
 A brief video provides opening remarks by Dr. Gerson.
-This course may be applied to the Certificate in Psychoanalytic Psychotherapy if desired. $119.
+This course may be applied to the Certificate of Advanced Study in Psychoanalytic Psychotherapy if desired. $119.